Moms, birthdays, and sprinkles are the best (in that order).

 Add softened butter to a large mixing bowl and cream with a mixer.
 Then add sugar and vanilla and beat until combined and fluffy - about 2 minutes.

-Add dry ingredients (omitting sprinkles) to a sifter in this order: 1 cup flour, baking soda, baking powder, salt, and then remaining 1/2 cup flour.
+Add dry ingredients (omitting sprinkles) to a sifter in this order: two-thirds of the flour, baking soda, baking powder, salt, and then the remaining third of the flour.

 Add sprinkles and gently fold/stir with a rubber spatula or mixing spoon.